 The Gottman Method has three phases:

 Phase 1: Assessment (three sessions).
 During this phase, we carefully take time to understand what is happening in your relationship BEFORE starting the work of responding to what is happening.
-This is about laying the groundwork for accurate treatment.
+This is about laying the groundwork and a roadmap for our work together.